Tudat/tudat/tutorials/applicationWalkthroughs/mgaTrans.rst

     }

 The trajectory starts with a departure from Earth, and ends with a capture at Jupiter.
 All the legs between the departure and capture are swing-by legs.
-This application will not go into detail on the trajectory design setup, if this is not understood the reader is referred to the :ref:`interplanetaryTrajectoryDesign` application walkthrough.
+This application will not go into detail on the trajectory design setup, if this is not understood the reader is referred to the :ref:`interplanetaryTrajectoryDesign` application tutorial.

 After the trajectory is setup, the parameters for the selected order of planets is intialized using a large switch statement: